tuva-health/docs/docs/data-quality/atomic-level.md

 hide_title: false
 ---

-Atomic-level data quality focuses on identifying data quality problems that are inherent in your raw data without respect to specific analytics use cases.
+Atomic-level data quality focuses on identifying problems inherent in your raw data, irrespective of specific analytics use cases.
 For example, invalid ICD-10-CM diagnosis codes are an atomic-level data quality problem.
 Obviously invalid codes like this will also impact analytics use cases, but at the atomic-level we focus on identifying and summarizing these problems across the dataset without linking them to specific analytics use cases.

 There are two types of atomic-level data quality problems:

 1. Mapping Problems
 2. Inherent Problems

-Mapping problems are data quality problems that are inadvertently introduced into the data when we transform it from source to the Tuva Data Model.
+Mapping problems are data quality problems that are inadvertently introduced when data is transformed from the source to the Tuva Data Model.
 These problems can be corrected by fixing the mapping.

 Inherent problems are data quality problems that are artifacts of the raw data that were not introduced during mapping and cannot be corrected by mapping.
 They can only be corrected by acquiring better data from the source.

-For each claims data table in the Tuva Input Layer we analyze several domains of data quality problems.
+For each claims data table in the Tuva Input Layer, we analyze several domains of data quality problems.
 We have organized these domains in order of importance below.

 ## Medical Claim